scrabbletank/farhome-rules/rulesdoc.md

 Can only be used when the target of a ranged weapon attack.
 Instead of making a defense roll against the attack, make a sleight of hand roll instead.
 On success you catch the projectile, taking no damage.

 ***Enhanced:*** After catching the projectile you may spend 2 AP to fire the projectile back.
-Make a ranged attack against a target within 5 tiles adding a proficient die to your roll.
+Make a ranged attack against a target within 5 tiles adding an enhanced die to your roll.
 On hit you deal normal damage with that ammunition.

 ___
 #### Cleave